NCERT Class 12 Physics Chapter 14 Notes Semiconductor Electronics Materials Devices and Simple Circuits - Download PDF

 Classification of Metals, Semiconductors and Insulators

-According to the physical phenomenon of cloth, we will simply tell whether or not it is classified as metals, semiconductors or insulators.
+According to the physical phenomenon, we will simply tell whether or not it is classified as metals, semiconductors or insulators.

 The electrical physical phenomenon is mostly diagrammatic by σ whereas the reciprocal of physical phenomenon is electric resistance and is diagrammatic by ρ = 1/σ